What is Cellular IoT? The 2023 Guide

 In addition, customers who use cellular IoT don’t need to worry about IoT breaches affecting their home or business networks, as hackers can’t attack networks from a device connected only to cellular.

 And for good measure, Particle adds an additional layer of encryption on top of cellular communications to provide enhanced device and data protection for our customers.
+This is crucial if your product handles sensitive business or personal data.

 Check out our IoT security checklist to learn more about how you can protect your connected products.

-Although many cellular networks can be power-hungry, nascent cellular technologies such as narrowband IoT and Cat M1 are the exception, providing a low power connectivity option.
+Although many cellular networks can be power-hungry, nascent cellular technologies such as narrowband IoT and Cat M1 are the exception, providing a low power IoT connectivity option.

 According to JT, devices equipped with these technologies can run on a small battery for an extended time—unlike Wi-Fi and radio devices, which typically require much more power.